SARS-CoV-2 / COVID-19

 For an effective vaccination, you have to stimulate T-helper cells in parallel.
 This is the only way to get effective antibodies, and to form an immunological memory that induces the production of these very antibodies in the event of an infection.

-Most vaccines provide a booster shot at intervals of a few weeks for the best possible protection.
-This booster strengthens and improves the immune response.
+For the best possible protection, most vaccines require a second vaccination a few weeks after the first.
+This strengthens and improves the immune response.

 The structures of the pathogen that the immune system recognises are called antigens.
 From research on the SARS and MERS coronaviruses, it is known that antibodies that neutralise the spike protein on the surface of the virus prevent infection.
 Coronaviruses use the spike protein to bind to a receptor on the surface of the host cell and enter the cell.